-- A. Dinosaurs were either created by God or evolved by chance (see the previous handouts).
-Evolution postulates a date for dinosaurs that is millions of years earlier than man's origin. - B. However, the Bible teaches that man and dinosaurs lived at the same time.
-This would be quite recent if the calculation of 4143 BC for the year of creation is correct (see p.
-Error!
-Bookmark not defined.). - Genesis 1:21 notes that the "great creatures of the sea" were created on the fifth day of creation, and verses 24-25 say that all the land animals were created on Day 6 of creation-the same day that Adam and Eve were created.
-The coexistence of man and dinosaurs is confirmed by the fossil record which indicates that all species suddenly appeared as fully formed creatures.
-The Paluxy River near Glen Rose, Texas even shows human and dinosaur tracks in the same strata. - 2.
+- A. Dinosaurs were created by God or evolved by chance (see the previous handouts).
+Evolution postulates a date for dinosaurs millions of years earlier than man's origin. - B. However, the Bible teaches that man and dinosaurs lived simultaneously.
+This would be very recent if the calculation of 4143 BC for the year of creation is correct (see the Genesis book chart). - 1.
+Genesis 1:21 says the "great creatures of the sea" were created on the fifth day of creation, and verses 24-25 say that all the land animals were created on Day 6 of creation-the same day God created Adam and Eve.
+The fossil record confirms the coexistence of man and dinosaurs, indicating that all species suddenly appeared as fully formed creatures.
+The Paluxy River near Glen Rose, Texas, even shows human and dinosaur tracks in the same strata. - 2.
 God told Job early in the OT record, "Look at the behemoth, which I made along with you" (Job 40:15).
 This huge animal with strong loins lived in the water near wild animals without fear of them.
-Interpreters see behemoth as a hippopotamus, elephant, whale or dolphin, but none of these animals have a tail which "sways like cedar" (40:17).
+Interpreters see the behemoth as a hippopotamus, elephant, whale, or dolphin.
+Still, none of these animals have a tail that "sways like a cedar" (40:17).
 In fact, no known animal fits this description, indicating that the behemoth is extinct.
-Possibly this huge creature was Brachiosaurus (the largest dinosaur known, who was five stories high) or Apatosaurus (formerly called Brontosaurus until evolutionists discovered they had put the wrong head on the animal, found over a mile away!). - 3.
-Job 41 speaks of Leviathan, another huge beast which many identify as the crocodile.
-This cannot be, however, due to the animal's jaw which can't be pierced (41:1-2), skin which can't be traded (41:6-7), and incredible limbs (41:12).
-Also, Leviathan must be tall since he rises up (41:25) and looks down on other animals (41:34).
-Finally, he also had the ability to breathe fire (41:18-21)!
-While this could be taken figuratively, doing so is not required by the text as the rest of the passage speaks in literal terms.
-Scientists have recently discovered the bombardier beetle, which as a defense mechanism shoots very hot, irritating gases out of twin combustion tubes in its tail.
-No reason exists that this could not have been duplicated on a larger scale so that a dinosaur could actually been able to shoot ignited gaseous substances from its nostrils (cf. OTS notes, 2:378-79).
+Possibly, this massive creature was Brachiosaurus (the largest dinosaur known, who was five stories high) or Apatosaurus (formerly called Brontosaurus until evolutionists discovered they had put the wrong head on the animal, found over a mile away!). - 3.
+Job 41 speaks of Leviathan, another huge beast that many identify as the crocodile.
+This cannot be, however, due to the Leviathan's jaw, which can't be pierced (41:1-2), skin which can't be traded (41:6-7), and incredible limbs (41:12).
+Also, Leviathan must be tall since he rises (41:25) and looks down on other animals (41:34).
+Finally, he also could breathe fire (41:18-21)!
+While this could be taken figuratively, the text does not require doing so, as the rest of the passage speaks literally.
+Scientists have recently discovered the bombardier beetle's defense mechanism shoots very hot, irritating gases out of twin combustion tubes in its tail.
+No reason exists that this could not have been duplicated on a larger scale so that a dinosaur could shoot ignited gaseous substances from its nostrils (cf. OTS notes, 2:378-79).